0x80/isolate-package/README.md

 it will only find the packages directly in that folder and not at `packages/nested/more-packages`.

-You can, however, declare multiple packages folders.
-I personally like to use `["packages/*", "apps/*", "services/*"]`.
-It is just that the structure inside them should be flat.
+You can, however, declare multiple workspace packages directories.
+Personally, I prefer to use `["packages/*", "apps/*", "services/*"]`.
+It is only the structure inside them that should be flat.

 ## Working with Firebase

 ### A Quick Start

-If you are not confident that your monorepo setup is solid, please check out my in-dept example at [mono-ts](https://github.com/0x80/mono-ts) where `isolate-package` is being used to demonstrate Firebase deployments.
+If you are not confident that your monorepo setup is solid, please check out my in-dept example at [mono-ts](https://github.com/0x80/mono-ts) where many different aspects are discussed and `isolate-package` is used to demonstrate Firebase deployments.

 This section describes the steps required for Firebase deployment, assuming: